How Marijuana Use can Affect your Hormones and Overall Health

-While cannabis is being legalized in more and more states, both the adverse and beneficial effects of its use are starting to be better understood.
+While Cannabis (or Marijuana) is being legalized in more and more states, both the adverse and beneficial effects of its use are starting to be better understood.
 The active compound in cannabis, THC (tetrahydrocannabinol) is widely known to have effects on the brain, producing the “high” that many users are seeking.
 However, the other more adverse effects cannabis can have on the body are less widely known.
 In this article, I want to focus mainly on how cannabis can affect your hormones, primarily through the pituitary, thyroid, and adrenal glands, and the reproductive system.

 The Endocannabinoid System (ECS) and How It Works

 Endocannabinoids are molecules naturally produced in the body in small amounts that act on cannabinoid receptors and play important roles in various processes.
 There are 2 types of cannabinoid receptors in the body, CB1 and CB2, and a few orphan receptors that also bind with the endocannabinoids.
-These are the same receptors that THC binds and activates (and CBD).
+These are the same receptors that THC and CBD binds and activates.
 The ECS is involved in regulating fertility, pregnancy, appetite, pain-sensation, mood, memory, energy balance, homeostasis, and the immune system.
 It is also responsible for “runner’s high” through spikes in endocannabinoids circulating in the blood to the brain, where it affects the reward center of the brain through dopamine release.

 Cannabis’s Effects on the Adrenals